beck24/gregkeller/content/collections/pages/platform.md

                 content:
                   -
                     type: text
-                    text: 'Advocate and strongly support a new Nanaimo District Secondary School and a replacement for Ladysmith Secondary'
+                    text: 'Advocate and strongly support a new Nanaimo District Secondary School and a replacement for Ladysmith Secondary.'
           -
             type: list_item
             content: